bioidiap/bob.extension/doc/cpp_api.rst

       Generates and returns the documentation string, which is composed of the information provided in the constructor, and the constructor documentation.
       The free text in the documentation is aligned to ``alignment`` characters, by default 72, so that it can be viewed correctly inside of an 80-character Python console.

+   .. cpp:function:: char** kwlist(unsigned index) const

+      Returns the list of keyword arguments of the constructor for the given prototype index added with the :cpp:func:`FunctionDoc::add_prototype` function.
+      This list is in the desired format to be passed as the ``keywords`` parameter to the :c:func:`PyArg_ParseTupleAndKeywords` function during your bindings.

    .. cpp:function:: void print_usage() const